 She jerked her head upward, and looked back out upon the assembled company – and then her intellect seemed to reel on the brink as she processed what she was seeing.
 For there, in the front row, on his feet and clapping with solemn yet vigorous fervor, was His Most August Majesty, King T'Chaka of Wakanda.

 As she slowly assimilated this phenomenon into her mental model of the world, the delegate from Estonia leaped to his own feet, for all the world as though he were accepting T'Chaka's permission to do so, and joined in the applause.
 A flurry of other delegates around the room followed his lead, and social momentum did the rest; within thirty seconds, a hotly blushing Jane was receiving a unanimous standing ovation from 58.2 percent of the United Nations.
 Even Prince T'Challa was clapping – stiffly, mechanically, and plainly out of filial reverence alone, but clapping nonetheless.

 She managed a feeble curtsy, and then hurried away from the podium – nearly colliding, in the process, with the delegate from Eritrea, who strode forward and made a few energetic remarks of which, since they were delivered in Arabic, Jane understood not a word.
-(She later found that he had, in fact, moved the adjournment of the meeting in view of the various unforeseen developments; also, that his motion had been carried, and that the Assembly would reconvene at the New York headquarters in five days' time "to further consider its recommendation to the Security Council regarding the so-called Sokovia Accords".)
+(She later found that he had, in fact, moved the adjournment of the meeting in view of the various unforeseen developments; also, that his motion had been carried, and that the Assembly would reconvene at the New York headquarters in two days' time "to further consider its recommendation to the Security Council regarding the so-called Sokovia Accords".)
 Nor would she, in any case, have had much attention to spare, for no sooner had she made it down the steps than T'Chaka had come forward and placed a hand on her arm.